wp-plugins/wp-rss-multi-importer/readme.txt

 === WP RSS Multi Importer ===
-Contributors: amweiss98
+Contributors: amweiss98, properwp
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=M6GC7V8BARAJL
 Tags: rss, atom, feeds, aggregation, aggregator, import, syndication, autoblog, widget Requires at least: 3.3
-Tested up to: 3.9.2
+Tested up to: 4.0
-Stable tag: 3.11
+Stable tag: 3.12
 Aggregate RSS feeds.
 AutoPost or use shortcode, excerpts w/ images, 13 templates, categorize and more.

 == Description ==

 All-In-One totally free solution for importing, merging and displaying RSS and Atom feeds on your Wordpress site.
-Highly rated (in Top 25 of Wordpress plugins).
 Using this plugin you can do 4 things (separately or at the same time):

 * Display the aggregated feed items on a page in one of __13 different templates that you can customize__
 * __Create blog posts (AutoPost)__ from the feed items so readers can comment on them